gilad4591/drumKit/README.md

 After several clicks you can play all or reset and start from the beginning.
 I deployed it and host it on FireBase. https://drumkit13121312.web.app/
+This website is one of many challenges on Dr Angela yu's course @ Udemy.

 ## Developed With:
 * HTML